pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

 #### Details:

 IDRM exposes an API at */albatross/eurekaservice/fetchLogFiles* that allows an authenticated user to download log files from the system.
-However, **the *logFileNameList* parameter contains a basic directory traversal flaw that allows an attacker to download any file off the system**.
+However, the *logFileNameList* parameter contains a basic directory traversal flaw that allows an attacker to download any file off the system.
 The code path is convoluted, and won't be shown here for brevity, but exploitation (and finding this flaw) is very simple:

 ```